marmelab/react-admin/docs/Translation.md

 ## Translating Resource and Field Names

-By default, Admin-on-rest uses resource names ("post", "comment", etc) and field names ("title", "first_name", etc) everywhere in the interface.
+By default, React-admin uses resource names ("post", "comment", etc) and field names ("title", "first_name", etc) everywhere in the interface.
 It simply "humanizes" the technical identifiers to make them look better (e.g. "first_name" becomes "First name").

 However, before humanizing names, react-admin checks the `messages` dictionary for a possible translation, with the following keys: